NOT 1 BUT 2 AUTISTIC CHILDREN CONFINED IN BOXES, UPSTATE NEW YORK SCHOOL NOW ADMITS

 Two wooden "cells" were built for two different autistic elementary school children by an upstate New York school district and illegally used on both of them.

 A fake "behaviorist" working for the school district without proper credentials OK'd the boxes and supervisors who should have known better approved.
-Putting kids in the boxes wasn't a crime, but it was a serious violation of state education department regulations.
+Putting kids in the boxes wasn't a crime, allegedly, but a serious violation of state education department regulations.

 Those were the shocking findings announced at a packed school board meeting held in the auditorium of the Salmon River Central High School Wednesday night.
 The findings are the result of an investigation ordered by the school board after local resident Chrissy Jacobs posted a photograph of one of the boxes on social media Dec.
 16, 2025.